FioneraGH/EyeTweak/README.md

 #### 1.2.0

-- Some implemetation from Little11 (1.2.1)
+- Some implemetations from Little11 (1.2.0)

 #### 1.1.1